Conga

-Although the exact origins of the conga drum are unknown, researchers agree that it was developed by Cuban people of African descent during the late 19th century or early 20th century.
+The origins of the conga drum can be traced back to West and Central Africa, especially regions now known as Congo, Nigeria, and Angola.
+The modern version of the conga was developed by Cuban people of African descent during the late 19th century or early 20th century.
 Its direct ancestors are thought to be the yuka and makuta (of Bantu origin) and the bembé drums (of Yoruba origin).
 In Cuba and Latin America, congas are primarily played as hand drums.
 In Trinidadian calypso and soca, congas are sometimes struck with mallets, while in the Congos, they are often struck with one hand and one mallet.

 Characteristics

 Most modern congas have a staved wooden or fiberglass shell and a screw-tensioned drumhead.
-Since the 1950, congas are usually played in sets of two to four, except for traditional rumba and conga, in which each drummer plays one conga.
-The drums are played with the fingers and palms of the hand.
+Since the 1950s, congas are usually played in sets of two to four, except for traditional rumba and conga, in which each drummer plays one conga.
+The drums are played with the fingers and palms of the hands.
 Typical congas stand approximately 75 cm from the bottom of the shell to the head.
 The drums may be played while seated.
 Alternatively, the drums may be mounted on a rack or stand to permit the player to play while standing.
 While they originated in Cuba, their incorporation into the popular and folk music of other countries has resulted in diversification of terminology for the instruments and the players.
 In Cuba, congas are called tumbadoras.

 Conga players are called congueros, while rumberos refers to those who dance following the path of the players.
 The term "conga" was popularized in the 1930s, when Latin music swept the United States.
 Cuban son and New York jazz fused together to create what was then termed mambo, but later became known as salsa.
 In that same period, the popularity of the conga line helped to spread this new term.
 Desi Arnaz also played a role in the popularization of conga drums.
 However, the drum he played (which everyone called a conga drum at the time) was similar to the type of drum known as bokú used in his hometown, Santiago de Cuba.
 The word conga came from the rhythm la conga used during carnaval (carnival) in Cuba.
 The drums used in carnaval could have been referred to as tambores de conga since they played the rhythm la conga, and thus translated into English as conga drums.